-I’m no slave to tools but my years of experience has taught me that the right tool for the right job can be the path to perfection.
+I'm no slave to tools but my years of experience have taught me that the right tool for the right job can be the path to perfection.

 - Use a serrated bread knife to torte your cakes if you don't have a cake leveler. (after all these years I still use my trusted bread knife)

 - Use a ruler/scale to ensure you have the same height on all cakes layers.

 - You will be surprised how effective using a piping bag to pipe a border of frosting around the edge of the cake.
 This will give you an aesthetic looking edge and will ensure the filling stays in the center.

 - Tip - leave a ¼-inch gap around the edge of the cake when piping the border.
 The weight of the top tier will push the frosting out towards the edges.
 This gap will help keep it within the edge

 - Use a leveler to ensure your cake tier is straight, not slanted.

 - A bench scraper works best when smoothing the sides of the cake

 - Cake dowels are not optional for tiered cakes.
 Dowels can be simple cheap bubble straws or wooden ones found at any cake decorating store or online.